liujjw/regos-2000/README.md

 # Testing both C with Rust on x86
 The makefile target `make rust_test` and `make rust_test_fatdisk` runs a basic test and produces binaries like `rust_test` in the `tools/` directory, as `egos` would call the Rust code from C. This binary is built from C code linked with the Rust object code.
 This binary can be stepped through with `gdb`.
 These tests are meant to be a sanity check that Rust and C are running together.

+# Fuzz and comprehensive testing
+See and compare Rust tests to Python toy implementations/outputs.

 # miscellaneous
 # c2rust treedisk
 Similar process as before, but can now use instructions in `c2rust/` to generate a raw transpilation, which you can modify for `cargo build`.